 Reviewers We express our grateful thanks to all the reviewers who participated in the process of systematically reviewing and selecting all submissions as well as to all our contributors and supporters: participants, authors, speakers, reviewers, discussants, and session chairs.
 We wish you a great event, an enjoyable stay at the Ibeorstar Hotel in Cancun, Mexico and look forward to meeting each one of you individually.
-Best Paper Awards Candidates for the "Best Paper Award" included all full papers ranking in the top 15% of the double blind review ratings.
+Best Paper Awards Candidates for the "Best Paper Award" included all full papers ranking in the top 10% of the double blind review ratings.
 The assessment included the following criteria: Fit of the paper to the event, originality of the paper, contribution to brand relationship theory, methodology rigor, practical contribution and quality of communication.
 When computing the ranking, the reviewers' confidence was also taken into account.
 Note, submissions from the organizer were excluded as award candidates.
 Event Guidelines We come from many different countries and traditions but are united in the belief that knowledge is created through a two-way exchange of ideas and experiences.
-The effectiveness of the event will depend on collegial interactions among us.
-This will require a good deal of care to ensure that our conduct is respectful, particularly because we are working with a number of cultural norms.
-To avoid misunderstandings, we offer general guidelines for participants to clarify both the standards and the obligations expected during these next few days. - It is a common American practice in an academic setting, where people are learning together and from each other, for participants to address each other, presenters, and staff by their first or given names; this is not intended to be disrespectful or discourteous. - All members of this community are entitled to respect.
-All individuals are expected in their communication to demonstrate respect for each person's worth, dignity and capacity to contribute.
-If each of us makes an honest effort to ensure that we treat others with professional respect and dignity, all of us will enjoy the maximum possible benefit from working and learning together.
+We are also all passionate about the topic of brand relationships.
+The success of the event depends on collegial interactions among us.
+To achieve this, wee offer the following event guidelines: - Dress business causal if possible - Conference is like a 'think tank', exchange your ideas and thoughts - Make friends, network and collaborate instead of 'compete' in your research - Give critical but constructive feedback - Be respectful by keeping time in mind when presenting - Let's build a community around this topic - Have fun If each of us makes an honest effort to ensure that we treat others with professional respect and dignity, all of us will enjoy the maximum possible benefit from working and learning together.

 PROGRAM OVERVIEW

 SUNDAY, MAY 19

+7.00 - 9.00 pm Registration & Welcome drinks at Las Palmas Bar

 MONDAY, MAY 20

-MONDAT, MAT 20

-8.00 - 10.30 am Registration (Conference room Miramar 3)
+- 8.00 10.30 am Registration (Conference room Miramar 3)

-8:15 - 8:30 am Conference kick off welcome remarks (Conference room Miramar 3)
+- 8.15 8:30 am Conference kick off | welcome remarks (Conference room Miramar 3)

-8:30 - 10.00 am 7x7 Presentations (7 papers)
+- 8.30 10.00 am 7x7 Presentations

-10.00 - 10.30 am Break
+- 10.00 10.30 am Break

-10.30 - 12.00 pm Session 1: Brand Love and Brand Forgiveness (5 papers)
+- 10.30 12.00 pm Session 1: Brand Love and Brand Forgiveness

-12.00 - 1.15 pm Lunch
+- 12.00 1.15 pm Lunch

-1.15 - 3.00 pm Session 2: Brand Relationship Theory and Insights (5 Papers)
+- 1.15 3.00 pm Session 2: Brand Relationship Theory and Insights

-3.00 - 3.30 pm Break
+- 3.00 3.30 pm Break

-3.30 - 4.45 pm Session 3: Brand Attitude, Brand Association, Brand Attachment and Brand Loyalty (4 papers)
+- 3.30 4.30 pm Session 3: Brand Attitude, Brand Association, Brand Attachment and Brand Loyalty

-4.45 - 5.00 pm Official Conference Photo
+- 4.30 4.45 pm Official Conference Photo

-6:00 - 6:30 pm Drinks at Las Palmas Bar
+- 5.30 6.00 pm Drinks at Las Palmas Bar

-6:30 - 9.30 pm Gala Dinner in the "Naga Hibachi" Restaurant.
+- 6.00 8.00 pm Gala Dinner in the "Naga Hibachi" Restaurant.
 Business causal.

 TUESDAY, MAY 21

-8:15 - 10.00 am 7x7 Presentations (8 papers)
+8.15 - 10.00 am 7x7 Presentations

 10.00 - 10.30 am Break

-10.30 - 12.00 pm Session 4: Brand Hate, Brand Defense and Brand Scandals (5 papers)
+10.30 - 12.00 pm Session 4: Brand Hate, Brand Defense and Brand Scandals

 12.00 - 12.45 pm Lunch

 12.45 - 1.15 pm Keynoter: Euler Brandão, Stetik Group, Brazil

 1.15 - 1.30 pm Mini Break

-1.30 - 3.00 pm Session 5: Brand Personality, Brand Tribalism and Moral Relationships with Brands (5 Papers)
+1.30 - 3.00 pm Session 5: Brand Personality, Brand Tribalism and Moral Relationships with Brands

 3.00 - 3.30 pm Break

-3.30 - 4.30 pm Session 6: Children and Student Brand Relationships (3 papers)
+3.30 - 4.30 pm Session 6: Children and Student Brand Relationships

 4.30 - 4.45 pm Award Ceremony & Special Issue in JPBM

 4.45 - 6.00 pm Drinks and Snacks at La Perla Pool Bar